How to Use a Pacifier

 Clean the pacifier regularly.
 Boiling is recommended for pacifiers if the baby is younger

 than age 6 months.
 An automatic dishwasher will do an adequate job of cleaning it.

 Replace the pacifier if it becomes damaged, the plastic starts to crack, or the surface

 breaks down into small pieces.

-When your child is one year old, talk with your healthcare provider about how and
+When your child is 1 year old, talk with your healthcare provider about how and when

 to wean your baby from the pacifier.